CellDynamics/QuimP/Doxygen_doc/SnakePlugin.md

 @startuml
 start
 :get instance;
-note left: for selected slot from ""BOAp.sPluginList"" if (is **not** ""null"") then (true)
+note left: for selected slot from ""SnakePluginList"" if (is **not** ""null"") then (true)
 :showUI(true);
 note left: call interface method\nfrom plugin